edgedb/easy-edgedb/chapter3/index.md

 (Fun fact: `delete` statements in EdgeDB are actually {ref}`syntactic sugar <docs:ref_eql_statements_delete>` for `delete (select ...)`.
 You'll be learning something called `limit` in the next chapter with `select` and as you do so, keep in mind that you can apply the same to `delete` too.)

 Finally, let's insert Hungary and Romania again to finish the chapter.
+Plus Count Dracula!
 We'll leave them alone now.

 [Here is all our code so far up to Chapter 3.](code.md)